rust-lang/blog.rust-lang.org/_posts/2017-07-05-Rust-Roadmap-Update.md

 In January of this year, we adopted the [2017 Rust Roadmap][rr], which laid out our plans for 2017.
 As part of the roadmap process, we plan to regularly release updates on the progress of each roadmap item.
+This post marks the halfway point through the year.

 [rr]: https://github.com/rust-lang/rfcs/blob/master/text/1774-roadmap-2017.md